carla-simulator/traffic-generation-editor/README.md

 3. Entity maneuvers
    1. Choose entity to apply maneuver to, if entity is not listed, click on `Refresh entity list`.
    2. Set up the start triggers of the maneuvers using the `Triggers` tab.
+   3. Choose type of maneuver (waypoints, longitudinal, lateral)
+      1. Waypoint Maneuvers
+         1. Choose waypoint strategy and whether to use lane heading or user-defined heading.
-   3. Click on `Insert`, and click on the map to spawn as many waypoints as intended.
+         2. Click on `Insert`, and click on the map to spawn as many waypoints as intended.
-   4. To end spawning of waypoints, click on the `Pan Map` tool (symbolized with a hand icon)
+         3. To end spawning of waypoints, click on the `Pan Map` tool (symbolized with a hand icon)
+      2. Longitudinal and lateral maneuvers
+         1. Choose the parameters.
+         2. Click on `Insert`.
 4. Global actions
    1. To enable/disable labels on traffic lights, press on `Toggle traffic light labels`.
    2. To refresh traffic light IDs, press on `Refresh traffic light IDs`.